Pain and Pain Symptom Management for Michigan Nurses

 - At the dorsal root ganglion (DRG)

-- In the central nervous system, nociceptive pathways, and terminal structures
+- In the central nervous system (CNS)

 Radicular Pain

 Radicular pain is a very specific type of pain that can occur when the spinal nerve becomes compressed or inflamed.
 It radiates from the back and hip to the leg(s) by way of the spine and spinal nerve root.
-People with radicular pain may experience tingling, numbness, and muscle weakness (Beaumont Health, 2022).
+People with radicular pain may experience tingling, numbness, and muscle weakness (Beaumont Health, 2024).

 Psychogenic Pain

 Psychogenic pain is believed to be sustained mainly by psychological factors.
-It does not refer to the common idea that pain experienced by some patients is exacerbated by psychological factors, or the finding of high pain-related distress or comorbid psychiatric disease.
+It does not refer to the common idea that pain experienced by some patients is exacerbated by psychological factors or the finding of high pain-related distress or comorbid psychiatric disease.
 Instead, it implies that the pain is best understood as a result of psychological processes.
 It is classified as a somatic symptom disorder with prominent pain, which is diagnosed on the basis of excessive thoughts, feelings, or behaviors related to pain that are distressing, impair function, and appear out of proportion to physical findings.

 Idiopathic Pain